 How to keep your dog entertained indoors during self-isolation

 In these unprecedented circumstances, when many of us are staying in our homes, it’s natural to worry about venturing into public spaces outdoors.
-If you’re a pet owner, whose companions relies on you for walkies, it’s natural to wonder how best to entertain and exercise them from home.
+If you’re a pet owner, whose companions rely on you for walkies, you might be wondering how best to entertain and exercise them from home.
+If possible, involve them in your own outdoor exercise per day in an open space, but get creative inside the rest of the time.

 It’s no secret dogs need daily exercise to boost their physical and mental health, just like us.
 So why not create an indoor environment for them to burn some energy?
 Don’t worry – this little lifestyle change needn’t cause a mess.
 It’s just a good way for your companion to receive additional exercise and stimulation for now.